-Eta becomes hurricane once again; warnings issued for Florida’s west coast
+Tropical Storm Eta churns towards Florida’s west coast

 Tracking Eta now

-At 10 a.m.
-Eastern time, the center of Eta was about 115 miles west-southwest of Port Charlotte, Fla.
+At 1 p.m.
+Eastern time, the center of Eta was about 115 miles southwest of Tampa, Fla.
 The storm was moving north-northeast at 10 mph.

 On satellite, Eta did not look like a classic hurricane, nor did aircraft reconnaissance encounter strong winds in an eyewall wrapped about Eta’s center.
 In fact, Eta’s satellite presentation appeared degraded around sunrise Wednesday.

-However, aircraft and radar observations alike found evidence of strong to damaging flight-level winds in the rain bands east of Eta’s center; the National Hurricane Center estimated that some 75 mph winds would be possible at the surface.
+However, aircraft and radar observations alike found evidence of strong flight-level winds in the rain bands east of Eta’s center; the National Hurricane Center estimated that some 70 mph winds would be possible at the surface.

 It’s important to note that Eta’s lopsided structure means strong winds could affect a greater area.